How to Write a Killer Financial Services Job Description That Reels in Top Talent

 9. Piece it all together.

-How you organize your job description influences who will stick around to read it.
+How you organize and write your job description influences who will stick around to read it.
 We recommend placing your attention-getting information upfront and leaving the basic details for the end.
 Here’s a potential top-to-bottom framework to consider using:

 - Job title and summary.
 These elements capture applicant attention and set the stage for what’s coming next.